aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/grade-separation.md

 ### Restricting turning movements together with grade-separation

 As said in introduction to this section, unless all vehicle-intersections are eliminated from the BRT lane by the separated-grade solution, the first option is to consider grade separation infrastructure to be used by the BRT.
-In such cases, concern is determine if cost of separated-grade station are justified by the users of that station time-savings and can be afforded.
+In such cases, concern is to determinate if cost of separated-grade station are justified by the users of that station time-savings and can be afforded.
 This cost is the infrastructure and/or the time losses generated to private vehicle users that will loose a second or a third lane on the separated-grade infrastructure (and if it can be politically afforded by the project too).

-A second possibility is to allow the BRT vehicles to also pass over the flyover in mixed traffic (see \secnum(Merging with mixed traffic), that will result in stations being far from the intersections.
+A second possibility is to allow the BRT vehicles to also pass over the flyover in mixed traffic (see \secnum(merging-with-mixed-traffic), that will result in stations being far from the intersections.
 Additionally, this configuration can be particularly problematic if there is a connecting BRT corridor running on the perpendicular street below the flyover or above the underpass.

-The third possibility is when the flyover built on the road perpendicular to the BRT corridor.
+The third possibility is when the flyover is built on the road perpendicular to the BRT corridor.
 In this case, the flyover does not introduce any special difficulty in relation to the (same-level) intersection already discussed and if it cannot eliminate the intersection with mixed-traffic, it can certainly alleviate the intensity and the number of conflicts, increasing the BRT green time.

 The last possibility is that the fly-over is let for mixed traffic alone an BRT remain on the street level.
 As the others don't create intersection with BRT, this fourth possibility is the only of interest for the reminder of this subsection (all four must be considered when evaluating benefits though).